feVeRin/Singing_Voice_Synthesis/README.md

 # Singing Voice Synthesis based on Diffusion Model

 ## Goal
-In this project, we apply Neural Architecture Search (NAS) to design an lightweight singing voice synthesis neural network while maintaining the synthesis quality of the diffusion model.
+In this project, we design an lightweight singing voice synthesis model while maintaining the synthesis quality of the diffusion model.

 ## Data
 The dataset used for this project can be found in the following directory: